andrewouko/covid-tracker/README.md

 - Clicking on a marker on the map, will update the sidebar with Covid statistics for the state selected.
 - Using the autocomplete on the sidebar will also filter data for a specific state.
 - When the filter is cleared the sidebar shows information about the Nationwide USA Covid-19 statistics.

+## Sample Application
+ A sample of the application is deployed at

 # Brief Description of Tools used in this application
 ### 1. NextJS
 This is frontend ReactJS framework.
 The motivation behind using this was to fasten the development process as well as maintain application performance and scalability.
 It serves the application through a NodeJS server.